rpp2204-sdc-caprese/quesAns/README.md

 </br>
 • Set up ETL pipeline using PostgreSQL for legacy data of 30 million records </br>
 • Implemented RESTful API </br>
-• Horizontally scaled service to 4 Amazon EC2 instances behind NGINX load balancer and Redis caching for quick database retrievals </br>
+• Horizontally scaled service to 4 Amazon EC2 instances behind NGINX load balancer and implemented Redis caching for quick database retrievals </br>
 • Used New Relic and loader.io to identify bottlenecks </br>
 • Optimized database performance by consolidating three separate SQL queries into a single query using aggregate functions </br>
 • Achieved 3500 RPS at 7ms response time